← Back to Blog

 For handoff, AI can also draft component annotation copy — descriptions that explain states, interactions, and edge cases to developers.
 Describe the component in plain language and let the model structure it.

 If you use Make.com alongside your design workflow, you can wire up automations that push approved designs to Notion, Slack, or Jira automatically — cutting the manual status-update cycle entirely.
+Our guide on Notion AI for project management covers exactly how to set up these documentation workflows.

 Using AI for Concept Research and Direction Setting